CaptorAB/openseries/README.md

 ## Testing and Linting / Type-checking

-Ruff, Black and Mypy checking is embedded in the pre-commit hook.
+Ruff and Mypy checking is embedded in the pre-commit hook.
 All are also used in the project's GitHub workflows and are run when the `lint` alternative is chosen in the below commands.
 Any silenced error codes can be found in the